kenny-nishi/trial1/README.md

 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0

+if you looking for running on wifi, use the following command instead ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888

-to send one time message as publisher to specific topics
+## How to send one time message as publisher to specific topices?
 example:
 ros2 topic pub /led_cmd std_msgs/msg/Int32 "{data: 0}" --once
 where,